Data Encryption: How Encryption Works? History, Future & More – Part:1

-Encryption pervades all aspects of our lives today.
+Data Encryption pervades all aspects of our lives today.
 We utilize it as a matter of course without even giving it a second thought.
-That book you ordered for your Kindle library last night, the message you sent your friend on WhatsApp this morning, the agreement you digitally signed just now – all these acts used encryption, or the science of Cryptography.
+That book you ordered for your Kindle library last night, the message you sent your friend on WhatsApp this morning, the agreement you digitally signed just now – all these acts used data encryption or the science of Cryptography.

 As ciphers go, however – ROT13 is an example of weak encryption and is rarely used where secrecy is valued.

 A historically more recent example where data encryption was used was when the German military used the Enigma machine to transmit and receive coded messages.
 The Enigma’s encryption key changed every day, making the messages hard to crack.
 The story of how Alan Turing famously cracked the code and helped the Allies win the 2nd world war is memorably captured in the Hollywood movie – “The Imitation Game”.